 Establishing accurate reuse and recycling rates for construction materials is difficult.
 (Recycling or reuse rate is defined as the proportion of material arising, from demolition, refurbishment, etc, that is recycled or reused).

-Waste occurs during the construction and refurbishment of buildings and when they are ultimately demolished and therefore material becomes available for recycling at each of these stages.
-As prefabricated products and systems, waste from the manufacture of steel construction products is easily collected and segregated for recycling and, on the construction site, steel products generate very low or zero waste.
+Waste occurs during the construction and refurbishment of buildings and when they are ultimately demolished or deconstructed and therefore material becomes available for recycling at each of these stages.
+As prefabricated products and systems, waste from the manufacture of steel construction products is easily collected and segregated for recycling in the factory or fabrication workshop and, on the construction site, steel products generate very little or zero waste.

 |Generic product||Wastage rates (%)|

 |Profiled cladding and decking||2.3||5|